John Riggins: Return to the Redskins

 Upon Riggins's return in 1981, he managed just 714 rushing yards but scored 13 touchdowns.

 During the strike-shortened 1982 season, Riggins led the team with 553 rushing yards, but averaged just 3.1 yards per carry.
 He was much more successful during the playoffs, during which he gained 444 yards in victories over the Detroit Lions, Minnesota Vikings (where he had a franchise playoff record 185 yards), and Dallas Cowboys, and helped the Redskins reach Super Bowl XVII.
 Riggins rushed for a then-Super Bowl record 166 yards on 38 carries as the Redskins beat the Miami Dolphins 27–17.
 He was then named Super Bowl MVP.

 A play that was designed for gaining short yardage called "70 chip" turned out to be the key play of the game.
 With 10 minutes remaining, Riggins took a handoff on 4th-and-inches, shrugged off a tackle attempt by cornerback Don McNeal, and ran for a 43-yard touchdown.
 The Super Bowl win was the Redskins' first championship victory since 1942.
-Riggins's total of 610 yards amounted to 43 percent of Washington's offense in the four playoff games.
+Riggins' total of 610 yards amounted to 43 percent of Washington's offense in the four playoff games.
 His four consecutive playoff games with over 100 yards was an NFL postseason record.
-On December 6, 2007, Riggins's run was voted by fans as the Redskins' Greatest Moment.
+On December 6, 2007, Riggins' run was voted by fans as the Redskins' Greatest Moment.

 The 610 rushing yards and 625 yards from scrimmage he gained in the 1982 playoffs are both single NFL postseason records.

 In 1983, Riggins rushed for 1,347 yards, scored a then-NFL record 24 touchdowns, won the Bert Bell Award, and was named All-Pro for the first time in his career.
 Riggins went on to have another outstanding postseason, rushing for 242 yards and five touchdowns in their two playoff games, extending his NFL record of postseason games with at least 100 rushing yards to six.
 However, he only rushed for 64 yards and a touchdown in the Redskins' 38–9 Super Bowl XVIII loss against the Los Angeles Raiders.